 Your salaried employees are a crucial part of growing and sustaining your business, since if their hourly wages affect their work-life balance in any way, it’s going to impact their productivity.
-This means that your payroll process is directly related to the overall success of your business.
+This means that your bookkeeping and payroll process is directly related to the overall success of your business.

 Not to mention the potential legal ramifications of not paying your employees on time that could result in penalties, fines, and a damaged employee-employer relationship.
 These are issues that can be easily avoided by sticking to a strict pay period schedule.

 Nearly every state has laws in place to ensure that employees are paid biweekly, while other states only require weekly or monthly payments.
 These pay stubs can be sent in the form of paper checks or direct deposits into employee bank accounts.
 No matter what the state laws are, there are procedures set in place in the event of a missed or late paycheck.

 Employees have the right to file a claim to their state employment agency.
 This often results in an investigation of the business.
 The outcome of the investigation can lead to a lawsuit against the employer or possible forfeiture of their business license.
 Not only will the business owner need to pay the employee the back owed amount but they will also likely end up paying fines and penalties as well.

 If, even with payroll services and software, you find yourself in a situation where you are unable to pay your employees on time, the first thing you should do is examine your business model and determine where other costs can be cut.
 Touching employee pay cards is a messy situation that is best avoided for your benefit as well as theirs.